Cotalker/documentation/docs/documentation/automation/triggers_and_contexts.md

 </div>
 <div className="col col--12 code-table-2">

-_SLAs_ are time triggered events based on how much time a task is in a specific state.
+_SLAs_ are time-triggered events based on how much time a task is in a specific state.

 </div>
 </div>